-Full of patterns and long-standing traditions, where geometry, poetry, music and sufism are celebrated in equal measure, Fes is your gateway to a land of ornamental splendour and a myriad of colors.
-Discover the world of at-Tasṯīr: Moroccan Geometry, with Fes-native artisan and author Hamza El Fasiki from CRAFT DRAFT.
+Full of patterns and long-standing craft traditions, where geometry, poetry, music and sufism are celebrated in equal measure, Fes is your gateway to a land of ornamental splendour and a myriad of colors.

 DaysDays